-Digitalization is sweeping the world and causing dramatic changes to all sectors.
-Finland has strong knowhow in smart, safe and sustainable digital technologies with software, AI, 5G/6G, cybersecurity, quantum and beyond.
-These technologies, working regulation and efficient data economy are key building blocks to respond to societal, industrial and environmental challenges.
-They are proven to bring increased productivity and competitive edge to financial sector and many others.
+Digitalization is sweeping the world and causing dra-Finnish digital know-how is enabled by active collabomatic changes to all sectors.
+Finland has strong knowration between private and public sector, combined how in smart, safe and sustainable digital technologies with a vibrant and innovative startup scene.
+Public with software, AI, 5G/6G, cybersecurity, quantum and funding services have been developed to support large beyond.
+These technologies, working regulation and efindustry leaders and SMEs to innovate together and ficient data economy are key building blocks to respond create strong, international ecosystems.
+When you to societal, industrial and environmental challenges. need digitalization expertise and collaborative partners, They are proven to bring increased productivity and Finland welcomes you to create success stories with us. competitive edge to financial sector and many others.